BELT LEVEL REQUIREMENT SUMMARY

 Sparring:

-Must be able to demonstrate proficiency in both offensive and defensive sparring combinations and counter-attacks, basic as well as advanced.
+Must be able to demonstrate a proficiency in both offensive and defensive sparring combinations and counter attacks, basic as well as advanced.
 Will be assessed on technique, timing, recognizing position, and the ability to control distance.

-Should have experience with Olympic tournament sparring.
-Dan holders should have also had experience with Tournament officiating and coaching, as well as knowledge of the rules of Olympic Sparring competition.
+Should have knowledge of the rules of Olympic Sparring competition.

 Must also demonstrate a proficiency in Self-defense sparring capabilities (non-sport freestanding sparring), as well as basic Ground fighting techniques.